A to Z Guide

 GitHub Actions

-The workflow runs every 6 hours and can also be triggered manually.
+The main workflow runs every 6 hours and can also be triggered manually.
 It installs dependencies, runs both fetcher scripts, regenerates the README, and commits updated JSON snapshots.

 Deployment